Udhayakumar-Velou/mlops-credit-risk/README.md

 responsibility across all stages of the MLOps pipeline.
 Roles are defined to reflect areas of focus rather than exclusive ownership.

-- **Udhayakumar Velou**
-  Project coordination, MLOps pipeline design, data integration, and baseline model implementation

-- **Kishor Saravanan**
-  Data understanding, feature analysis, preprocessing support, and model validation
+**Udhayakumar Velou** – Data preprocessing, feature preparation, and dataset handling

-- **Bhavan Vasu**
+**Bhavan Vasu** – Model development, baseline training, and evaluation

-  Documentation, experimentation support, code review, and reproducibility validation
+**Kishor Saravanan** – Project structure setup, environment management, and documentation

 ### Contribution Statement
 All team members contributed equally to: